 The Small Business Administration doesn’t set specific credit score minimums for SBA loans.
 However, lenders set their own SBA loan requirements, and you’ll typically need a credit score somewhere around 620-640+ to get an SBA loan.

-Broken down by SBA loan program, SBA loan credit score minimums will generally be along these lines:
+Broken down by loan program, SBA loan credit score minimums will generally be along these lines:

 SBA CAPLines Program: 660+